What Does Evidence-Based Mean?

 As part of a reentry program, Parenting Inside Out has a proven impact on reducing recidivism and criminal behavior while improving family relationships and parenting skills.
 Parenting Inside Out has helped thousands of parents rebuild their relationships with their children and families.

 Parenting Inside Out has been reviewed by SAMSHA and appears on the National Registry of Evidence-based Programs and Practices (NREPP).
-It is the only evidence-based parenting program developed specifically for incarcerated and criminal justice involved parents.
+It is the highest rated evidence-based parenting program developed specifically for incarcerated and criminal justice involved parents.